learnbigcode/learnbigcode.github.io/datasets/index.md

 Sharing datasets in a research community has a number of advantages.
 It allows for meaningful comparison between systems and enables researchers to spend more time on developing state-of-the-art methods as opposed to collecting and cleaning data.

 In case a dataset is useful for a specific task, a <a href="/challenges">challenge</a> can be created such that other people try to solve the same problem.

-The datasets here should not require sign-up for web services or writing emails to their authors.
+The datasets here should not require sign-up for web services or writing emails to their authors or third parties.

 <div class="highlightitem">